 The demonstrable change in the climate caused by man, coupled with the long-term prospect of fossil fuel shortages and the resulting price implications, are all important reasons for Grolsch to substantially improve its energy efficiency and make sharp cuts in CO2 emissions.
 Our wastewater purification produces a great deal of biogas.
-In that way Grolsch generates 18% of its total energy needs itself.
-Grolsch's target for 2017 is to further reduce CO2 emissions to 5.28 kg per hl beer.
+In that way Grolsch generates 15% of its total energy needs itself.
+Grolsch has realised the lowest energy consumption ever in 2017!
+Grolsch's target for 2017 was to further reduce CO2 emissions, and it came through.
+The CO2 emissions was 5.82 kg CO2 per hl beer.

-Regarding waste Grolsch ambition is to reuse waste as much as possible.
-No less than 99.8% of the 14,171.5 tonnes of waste is reused!
+Regarding waste, Grolsch' ambition is to reuse waste as much as possible.
+No less than 99.8% of the waste is reused!
 For example the brewers grains that are released during brewing are sold to farmers throughout the Netherlands as animal feed, yeast is reused in the pharmaceutical industry and our labels are reused in the brick industry.
 Sustainability is also key for packaging that Grolsch designs.
 We use lightweight packaging and ensure that bottles are reused.
-No less than 15,000 tonnes of our old pilsner bottles were reused last year.
 We also encourage recycling, which saves raw materials and is less damaging to the environment.

 At Grolsch we are undertaking a variety of initiatives and activities to reduce energy use and CO₂ emissions: